rkosti/TRELLIS/README.md

     **Before running the following command there are somethings to note:**
     - By adding `--new-env`, a new conda environment named `trellis` will be created.
 If you want to use an existing conda environment, please remove this flag.
     - By default the `trellis` environment will use pytorch 2.4.0 with CUDA 11.8.
 If you want to use a different version of CUDA (e.g., if you have CUDA Toolkit 12.2 installed and do not want to install another 11.8 version for submodule compilation), you can remove the `--new-env` flag and manually install the required dependencies.
 Refer to [PyTorch](https://pytorch.org/get-started/previous-versions/) for the installation command.
+        - [Ronak] I have tried to install with CUDA 12.4, but the installation of `flash_attn` threw error for CUDA mismatch.
+Therefore, I reverted to CUDA 11.8
     - If you have multiple CUDA Toolkit versions installed, `PATH` should be set to the correct version before running the command.
 For example, if you have CUDA Toolkit 11.8 and 12.2 installed, you should run `export PATH=/usr/local/cuda-11.8/bin:$PATH` before running the command.
     - By default, the code uses the `flash-attn` backend for attention.
 For GPUs do not support `flash-attn` (e.g., NVIDIA V100), you can remove the `--flash-attn` flag to install `xformers` only and set the `ATTN_BACKEND` environment variable to `xformers` before running the code.
 See the [Minimal Example](#minimal-example) for more details.
     - The installation may take a while due to the large number of dependencies.
 Please be patient.
 If you encounter any issues, you can try to install the dependencies one by one, specifying one flag at a time.